 This 11 day vacation allows you to explore magnificent Namibian highlights at your own pace.
 Arrive in Windhoek and collect you 2 x 4 vehicle.
 Drive to Etosha and spend 3 nights at Andersson’s Camp in a private reserve bordering Etosha.
-Drive to Damaraland and spend 3 nights at Camp Kipwe exploring this diverse region.
-Overnight at Cornerstone Guesthouse in Swakopmund on your way to Sossusvlei.
+Drive to Damaraland and spend 3 nights at Damaraland Camp exploring this diverse region.
+Overnight at Swakopmund Guesthouse on your way to Sossusvlei.
 Enjoy 3 nights at Kulala Desert Lodge, humbled by the overwhelming landscapes in this ancient place.

 • Freedom and flexibility to explore this land of contrasts at your leisure